Virtual employee training is no longer a novel idea. It’s the new normal.

 Step 3: Familiarize Yourself With Virtual Training Technologies

 Video is not like other content.
-These days it’s easy to create training videos but, typically, much harder to share them.
+These days it’s easy to record training videos but, typically, much harder to share them.
 From hosting to security, and even to searching within videos, there are unique technical challenges to scaling virtual training without the right technology.

 You’re probably already using technologies that support your employee training goals such as an LMS, SharePoint, and other employee collaboration suites — but these often don’t offer great support for video.
 YouTube isn’t a good place for hosting employee training videos.
-And when it comes to virtual training software, in particular, there are many point-solutions for everything from e-learning authoring tools to video role-play software.
+And when it comes to video training software, in particular, there are many point-solutions for everything from e-learning authoring tools to video role-play software.
 Where do you even begin?

 For starters, you want to invest in a tool that solves your video training problems, without requiring anyone in your organization to become an expert in video production.
 That little caveat narrows your options down quite a bit, actually.